-- A) Regular employees other than those serving a probationary period, shall give fourteen (14) calendar days written notice of resignation to the team leader/senior team leader at his or her assigned clinic or in the absence of a team leader/senior team leader to the assigned Resource Team Member. - B) The period of notice as set forth in (A) above must be for time scheduled to be worked and must not include accrued vacation.
+- A) Regular employees other than those serving a probationary period, shall give fourteen (14) calendar days written notice of resignation to the assistant clinic manager or clinic manager at his or her assigned clinic or in the absence of an assistant clinic manager or clinic manager to the assigned Regional Manager. - B) The period of notice as set forth in (A) above must be for time scheduled to be worked and must not include accrued vacation.